Financial and Investment Management BSc (Hons)

 This module aims to develop students understanding of the financial environment.
 It will look at key sources of information for decision makers and look at the decision maker’s needs.
 Students will gain an understanding of the key statements in published financial accounts and how to analyse and interpret the information presented.
 It will also look at key information for financial decision makers inside organisations.
 This will include budgetary control, short term and long-term decision making.

 The skills of analysing economic and financial data are paramount for proper Financial and Investment Management.
 This module will give students the ability to discuss and apply econometric techniques to answer research questions using real world data.
 Emphasis will be placed on what econometric methods to use in different circumstances and how to interpret and evaluate the results of empirical analysis.
-Students will be able to demonstrate an understanding of and apply regression techniques using econometric software to estimate econometric models.
-The methods for finding and overcoming estimation problems will be examined.

 Financial Regulations and Ethics